Accessibility Tools

 Summary

-Happy Anniversary Q-team!
-A 5 years Journey of Connection, Growth and Development
+Happy Anniversary Quertum-team!
+A 5 years Journey of Connection, Growth, and Development.

 We’re making it happen!
-For the first time ever, we’re bringing the whole team together in one place.
+For the first time ever, Quertum brings the whole team together in one place.
 No more video calls, no more chat messages – just real, face-to-face connections.
 Barcelona 2025 will be our moment, a turning point that transforms us from a group of colleagues into a truly united global team.

 From the local event to vision for the future

 It all started small back in September 2024, when we had our first-ever in-person meetup, but only locally.
-It was an incredible experience, but we knew it was just the beginning.
+It was an unbelievable experience, but we knew it was just the beginning.

 This time, we’re going way bigger.
 From the very first session, the energy will be electric.
 Strategy deep dives, innovation workshops, security insights — every discussion will push us forward.
 Let’s be honest, it will feel amazing to brainstorm together in the same room instead of through a screen.